cambridge-FDS/pandas_to_polars_cookbook/README.md

    - Having started your pull request, have a look at your commit.
 Can you easily identify the changes you have made?
 5. Finish all the to-dos in chapter 1 (do not forget to add, commit, push after every to-do)
 6. Once you have done all to-dos in chapter 1, go back to [GitHub](https://github.com) and merge your branch into main.
+7. After merging in GitHub, don't forget to pull the changes locally.
+(First change to the main branch, and then do a git pull)

 ### Better changes
 Above you have seen that doing pull requests with jupyter notebooks are not very visually pleasing.